Chris-McGonigle/drone-digest/testing/testing.md

  #### Responsive testing

  The site was tested extensively using the dev tools facilties of Chrome, Safari and Firefox.
-It was tested against most popular makes of phones and tablets and was also tested via the [Am I Responsive](http://ami.responsivedesign.is/) website, the result of which can be seen as the introductory image to the README.md file.
+It was tested against most popular makes of phones and tablets.

  It was found to be responsive across all tested platforms.